Skip to content

 Downstream tools should call measurement_file_manipulation.load_measurement_catalogue(...) to flatten this structure back into the legacy column layout whenever a DataFrame is required.

-Mars surface elevation sampling
+Planetary surface elevation sampling

 Rovers or landers that sit on the Martian surface can provide a better initial position by querying the blended HRSC + MOLA DEM stored under data/mars_dem/global/.
-The helper src.dem.mars_dem.mars_elevation loads only the necessary 2×2 window from Mars_HRSC_MOLA_BlendDEM_Global_200mp_v2.tif and returns either the bilinear-interpolated (default) or nearest-neighbour elevation in metres.
+The helper src.dem.planet_dem.planet_elevation loads only the necessary 2×2 window from Mars_HRSC_MOLA_BlendDEM_Global_200mp_v2.tif and returns either the bilinear-interpolated (default) or nearest-neighbour elevation in metres.
 Longitudes supplied in [0, 360] are automatically wrapped for rasters that expose [-180, 180] bounds, so callers can stick to whichever convention is convenient.

 Unit tests exercise the longitude wrapping and nearest/bilinear sampling using small synthetic GeoTIFF tiles, so changes to the sampling logic remain deterministic.